oracle/weblogic-toolkit-ui/documentation/2.0/content/navigate/kubernetes/k8s-wko.md

 - `Kubernetes Service Account` - The Kubernetes service account for the operator to use when making Kubernetes API requests.
 - `Helm Release Name to Use for Operator Installation` - The Helm release name to use to identify this installation.
+- `WebLogic Kubernetes Operator Version to Install` - The version of the WebLogic Kubernetes Operator to install.

 {{% notice note %}}
 The WKT UI application overrides a few default values in the operator Helm Chart.
-Read the details of the parameters descriptions in
-[Kubernetes Namespace Selection Strategy](#kubernetes-namespace-selection-strategy).
-These panes and their fields are made visible by expanding the
-`Advanced` portion of the page.
+Read the details of the parameters descriptions in [Kubernetes Namespace Selection Strategy](#kubernetes-namespace-selection-strategy).
+These panes and their fields are made visible by expanding the `Advanced` portion of the page.
 {{% /notice %}}

 #### WebLogic Kubernetes Operator Image
-By default, the operator's `Image Tag to Use` field is set to the image tag corresponding to the latest operator release version on the GitHub Container Registry.
+By default, the operator's `Image Tag to Use` field is empty, so the installation will use the image tag from the specified WebLogic Kubernetes Operator version's Helm chart.
 The `Image Pull Policy` field configures the operator deployment in Kubernetes to tell it when to pull the image from the specified registry:

 - `If Not Present` (default) - Only pull the image if it is not already present on the Kubernetes node.
 - `Always` - Pull the image every time the image is needed to start a container.
 - `Never` - Never pull the image; this will result in an error if the image is not already present on the Kubernetes node.

 Because the GitHub Container Registry does not require image pull authentication to pull the official WebLogic Kubernetes Operator image, `Image Pull Requires Authentication` is disabled by default.
 If a custom operator image is being used from a container image registry that requires pull authentication, then enable the option and complete the appropriate fields described in the [Image Pull Secret](#image-pull-secret) pane that follows.